dlip/dockerfiles_old/centos-nginx/README.md

 #### Templating

-Files in /nginx-templates will have environment variables replaced and copied to /etc/nginx/sites-enabled
+Files in /nginx-templates will have environment variables replaced and copied to /etc/nginx/sites-enabled using [mustache.sh](https://github.com/rcrowley/mustache.sh)

 #### Attach persistent/shared directories